OksanaLev26/spaceX/README.md

 - SpaceX API https://github.com/r-spacex/SpaceX-API/tree/master/docs for providing the data used in this project.
 - React for the fantastic JavaScript library.
 - React Router for routing in the app.
+- LocalStorage for data storage within the app.